How To Write A Great CV!

-Using safe for work language is a no-brainer, but also watch out for some subtleties you night not have been aware of.
+Using safe for work language is a no-brainer, but also watch out for some subtleties you might not have been aware of.
 The keyword is objectivity.

 Spare the hiring manager’s time and effort, and keep your sentences as short as possible.

-If something needs explaining or expanding, save that for the interview.
-Use simple and direct words, no jargons.
+If something needs explaining or expanding in your CV, save that for your interview.
+Use simple and direct words, don’t use jargons.
 Do not refer to yourself as “I” or by name.
-Numbers speak louder than words, and are easier to read – if something can be quantified, do so.
-DON’T USE CAPS LOCK.
-See how it feels when you do?

 Keep headings and highlighted bits bolded instead.